Avvessalom/ITMO-Low-Level-Programming/README.md

  * Two global arrays of int of the same size.
  * A function to compute the scalar product of two given arrays.
  * A main function which calls the product computations and outputs its results.

+## Prime Number Checker
+You have to write a function to test the number for primarity.
+The interesting thing is that the number will be of the type unsigned long and that it will be read from stdin.
+ * You have to write a function int is_prime( unsigned long n ), which checks whether n is a prime number or not.
+If it is the case, the function will return 1; otherwise 0.
+ * The main function will read an unsigned long number and call is_prime function on it.
+Then, depending on its result, it will output either yes or no.